 We use the following control variables: Industry-adjusted M/B, Assets growth, Long-term debt to equity, Firm size, Forced departures and Successor CEO age.
-Industry-adjusted M/B is measured as the market value of the total equity divided by the book value of equity minus the market-tobook value for the same industry and country.
-Assets growth is defined as the growth of total assets in the year prior to the succession announcement and is calculated as the percentage change in total assets from two years prior to the succession announcement to one year prior.
+Industry-adjusted M/B is measured as the market value of the total equity divided by the book value of equity minus the market-tobook value for the same industry and country.20 Assets growth is defined as the growth of total assets in the year prior to the succession announcement and is calculated as the percentage change in total assets from two years prior to the succession announcement to one year prior.
 Long-term debt to equity is also used to measure leverage.
 As high leverage would cause the debtholders to monitor the firm more closely (see e.g. Jensen 1986), we expect that the market reaction to the CEO announcement is likely to be less pronounced when leverage is high.
 Assets growth and Industry-adjusted M/B are proxies for investment opportunities.
 We expect that the market reaction to the CEO succession announcement is higher for firms with greater Assets growth and Industry-adjusted M/B given the greater importance of the choice of CEO successor.
 Firm size is the natural logarithm of total assets in the year prior to the succession announcement.
-We also control for Forced departures and Successor CEO age.
-Forced departures is a dummy variable which equals one, if the reason for the succession is the forced dismissal of the incumbent CEO, and zero otherwise.
-Successor CEO age is the age of the successor CEO at the announcement of
+We also control for Forced departures and Successor CEO age.21 Forced departures is a dummy variable which equals one, if the reason for the succession is the forced dismissal of the incumbent CEO, and zero otherwise.22 Successor CEO age is the age of the successor CEO at the announcement of

-&lt;sup>20 Again, the industry classification is based on the Fama and French 10 industries classification.
+20 Again, the industry classification is based on the Fama and French 10 industries classification.

-&lt;sup>21 We also collected data relating to CEO gender and education.
+21 We also collected data relating to CEO gender and education.
 Of the 283 successions, only four involved a female CEO.
 The data relating to education (university degree) proved to be difficult to obtain and we were able to obtain this information for only 70 successions out of the 283.
 Hence, gender and education have been excluded from the analysis.
+22 The reasons for departures were identified via the financial press covered by LexisNexis.
+A departure is considered the succession decision.
+Finally, Country represents a set of three dummy variables used to control for country specific effects on the market reaction.
+Industry is a set of nine industry dummies based on the Fama and French 10 industry classification.
+Year is a set of nine year dummies for the years 2001 to 2009.

-&lt;sup>22 The reasons for departures were identified via the financial press covered by LexisNexis.
+22 The reasons for departures were identified via the financial press covered by LexisNexis.
 A departure is considered to be forced if we find articles or news releases suggesting that the CEO was "replaced", the CEO departure was due to "policy disagreements", "differences in opinion", or other similar reasons.